tmxsh/Out-of-Control/README.md

 Step 1: Navigate to your Out-Of-Control/Game/game_files directory from a terminal or command prompt.

 Step 2: type node server.js - this will start the gameserver, and you are now ready to connect.
+You can stop the server at any time by hitting CTRL-C in this same terminal.
+This will prevent you from playing the game, however!

 # If you are going to be playing on your own system
 Step 1: Open a browser and enter localhost:3000/player1 in the URL bar.
 This will connect player 1.